Gathering UX Requirements

 Compiling requirements for your Enterprise products can lead you to a tricky spot where it is hard to determine how much is actually enough.
 There are several defined methods and templates available to suggest what you should do.
-Gathering user requirements often requires inputs from your key stakeholders across products, sales, marketing, legal, and so on to contribute and define common business goals.
+Gathering user ux requirements often require inputs from your key stakeholders across products, sales, marketing, legal, and so on to contribute and define common business goals.

 Theoretically, this sounds fairly simple and the right way to go, but our 6 years of experience in delivering solutions for the enterprise domain with complex team structures has unveiled that the basic challenges around being able to drive this massive effort could lead you to a long-winding path.
 We know that simply getting everyone on the same plane and mindset to share their inputs in itself is an unrealistic expectation.

 The key to outlining a good UX strategy lies in knowing the right methods and tools to opt for based on your needs and goals, to ensure that the process is swift and gets the best of everyone before they are toiled down with extensive documentation.

 UX researchers who specialize in eUX ace the skill of ‘Asking the right questions’.
 Based on your specific need, they are trained to determine the different functional aspects of data collection that is required to draft a winning UX Strategy.

 To break it down to its simplest form, requirement gathering for Enterprise products follows a simple pyramid structure.